5/1/2025

 Andrew Lazar

-Great, thanks so much.
-Last quarter in the preparatory marks, you mentioned an outlook for balanced top and bottom line growth in 26.
+Great.
+Thanks so much.
+Last quarter in the prepared remarks, you mentioned an outlook for balanced top and bottom line growth in 26.
 And on the call last quarter, I think you mentioned an expectation for earnings growth next year, even at current COCO levels.
-In today's preparatory marks, you mentioned some actions that you'll take next year, but don't go as far as to discuss earnings next year.
+In today's prepared remarks, you do mention some actions that you'll take next year, but don't go as far as to discuss earnings next year.
 And I'm just curious if your thinking on that front has changed.

 speaker

-Yeah, I'll say our thinking hasn't changed.
-We still see a path to earnings growth next year, even with tariffs as we currently understand.
-And now I will say, you know, the next breath, that path is narrower, it's more challenging, and it's gonna point to the importance of the mitigation of the actions that we're gonna take as we get further into this year.
+Yeah, I would say our thinking hasn't changed.
+We still see a path to earnings growth next year, even with tariffs, as we currently understand.
+And now I will say, you know, the next breath, that path is narrower.
+It's more challenging, and it's going to point to the importance of the mitigations the actions that we're going to take as we get further into this year.
 But we still see a path to earnings growth next year and that balanced growth formula.
+Got it.

 speaker